worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

 - We need add BehaviorSubjects from rxdart to make things easier.
 - Unit testing looks difficult.
 Testing asynchronous code is always more diffcult than testing synchronous code.
 - It looks more complex than scope model, but it is possible to put some code in base classes to reduce complexity.

+## Limitations of single package approach
+- If we are not strict with pull requests, project can be destroyed.